Available in the library on the public computers. (Upper 1-14)

 - Newberry Library

 - Illinois State Genealogical Society Listings of Genealogical, Historical or Lineage Societies in Illinois.

 - American Family Immigration History Center of the Ellis Island Foundation Search Ellis Island passenger records!

 - Civil War Era Genealogy Research Links to several sites.

 - Cyndi's List of Genealogy Sites on the Internet by Cyndi Howells.
 One-stop shopping for genealogy sites on the Web!
 If you only go to one site, this should be it!

-- Ellis Island Database
+- Ellis Island Resources